What is eCalrossy?

 - Calrossy will issue a report to another school listing requirements towards the RoSA which have been met should a student transfer to another school after having been a Calrossy distance education student

-- A suitable physical and supportive environment in which the child can participate in the Calrossy distance education program
+- A suitable physical and supportive environment in which your child can participate in the Calrossy distance education program

-- A commitment to enabling the child to attend all 3 of the residential weeks at Calrossy each year
+- A commitment to enabling your child to attend all 3 of the residential weeks at Calrossy

-- A suitable internet connection to enable the video conferencing connection
+- A suitable internet connection to enable the video conferencing connection.
+Support is also offered by Calrossy internal IT department.

-- An enrolment interview (probably at family residence) to assess mutual suitability and expectations of the distance program, the school, the student and the family
+- An enrollment interview to assess mutual suitability and expectations of the distance program, the school, the student and the family